project-serum/spl-token-wallet/README.md

 # SPL Token Wallet

+Note.
+This repository is used as a developer tool.
+Non security related issues and PRs will not be actively supported.
+For a wallet, it's recommended to use Phantom or Solflare.

 Example Solana wallet with support for [SPL tokens](https://spl.solana.com/token) and Serum integration.

 See [sollet.io](https://www.sollet.io) or the [Sollet Chrome Extension](https://chrome.google.com/webstore/detail/sollet/fhmfendgdocmcbmfikdcogofphimnkno) for a demo.